Aniangelsuperbat1/code-every-day/2021/May/log.md

 ### Day 42: Weds.
 May 19th 2021

 **Today's Progress**: Applied to more jobs and updated portfolio.
 Need to do a lot more than I am now.
 A lot more.

+### Day 43: Weds.
+May 20th 2021

+**Today's Progress**: Applied to more jobs and updated portfolio.
+Need to do a lot more than I am now.
+A lot more.
+I am beginning to slow down a lot which is not good.
+Will get back to being discliplined.
+And fast.